Menu

 Exactly how we decide what stays and what gets trashed.

-Phase 1: The Initial Vetting
+Phase 1: Initial review

 ❌ Financial Scams & Phishing Any group promising "easy money," "guaranteed crypto returns," or requesting upfront payments is instantly scrubbed.